kundajelab/chipseq_pipeline/README_PIPELINE.md

 ### How to define parameters?

 There are two ways to define parameters for pipelines.
 Default values are already given for most of parameters.
 Take a look at example commands and configuration files (./examples).

-Pipelines automatically determine if each task has finished or not (comparing timestamps of input/output files for each task).
-To run the pipeline from the point of failure, correct error first and then just run the pipeline with the same command that you started the pipeline with.
-There is no additional parameter for restarting the pipeline.

 Both methods share the same key names.